giyorah/find-photos-by-face/README.md

 This tool uses [face detection](https://github.com/opencv/opencv_zoo/tree/master/models/face_detection_yunet) and [face recognition](https://github.com/opencv/opencv_zoo/tree/master/models/face_recognition_sface) technologies to help you quickly and easily identify and organize photos of friends and family.

 In general, face detection distinguishes faces from other objects in an image.
 For example, face detection lets the tool know when there is a face in a photo so that it can further analyze it.
-Facial grouping identifies and groups similar faces across multiple photos in your personal collection.
+Face recognition identifies and groups similar faces across multiple photos in your folder(s).

 ## Brief
 All you need to do is specify the
-* Path to an photo containing a single face to search for
+* Path to a (frontal face) photo of a person to search for
 * Path to a folder with photos to search in.

-The tool will create a new folder with the same name as the face photo's.
-This folder will be populated with (copies of) the photos that have the same person in them.
+The tool will create a new folder named after the person it searches for (provided you named the person's photo accordingly).
+This folder will be populated with (copies of) the photos the person appears in.

 ## Setup
 ```shell